USCCACS/RXMD/README.md

 1 1 1                <vprocs>
 ```

-To run single MPI rank job on a typical Linux computer, you can simply type
+To run single MPI rank job on a typical Linux computer, from the project directory you can simply type
 ```
-rxmd $ ./rxmd
+rxmd $ ./bin/rxmd
 ```

 How to run a multi process job depends on which MPI library you use, but most likely **mpirun** just works for you.

 ```
-rxmd $ mpirun -np nprocessors ./rxmd
+rxmd $ mpirun -np nprocessors ./bin/rxmd
 ```

 If you see following outputs, congratulations!
 You have everything working.